mjordan/islandora_bagger/README.md

 To process the queue, run the following command:

-`./bin/console app:islandora_bagger:process_queue --queue var/islandora_bagger.queue`
+`./bin/console app:islandora_bagger:process_queue --queue=var/islandora_bagger.queue`

 where the value of the `--queue` option is the path to the queue file.
 Typically, this command would be executed from within a scheduled job managed by cron.
 This command iterates through the queue in first-in, first-out order.
 Once processed, the entry is removed from the queue.
-You can also optionally specify how many queue entries to process by including the `--entries` option, e.g., `./bin/console app:islandora_bagger:process_queue --queue var/islandora_bagger.queue --entries 100`
+You can also optionally specify how many queue entries to process by including the `--entries` option, e.g., `./bin/console app:islandora_bagger:process_queue --queue=var/islandora_bagger.queue --entries=100`

 ## Customizing the Bags